War in Heaven

-The War in Heaven is a mythical conflict between supernatural forces in traditional Christian cosmology, attested in the Book of Revelation alongside proposed parallels in the Hebrew Bible and the Dead Sea Scrolls.
+The War in Heaven is a mythic conflict between supernatural forces in traditional Christian cosmology, attested in the Book of Revelation alongside proposed parallels in the Hebrew Bible and the Dead Sea Scrolls.
 It is described as the result of Satan, who is often identified as the angel Lucifer, rebelling against God and leading to a war between his followers and those still loyal to God, led by the Archangel Michael.
 Within the New Testament, the War in Heaven provides basis for the concept of the fallen angels and for Satan's banishment to Hell.
 The War is frequently featured in works of Christian art, such as John Milton's epic poem Paradise Lost, which describes it as occurring over the course of three days as a result of God the Father announcing Jesus Christ as his Son.

 Revelation 12:7–10

 The War in Heaven is attested to only in the Book of Revelation:

 Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.